 Pacific Coast Fertilizer has submitted an application for an excavating and grading permit with an accompanying SEPA checklist.
 The SEPA checklist provides more information on the proposed project and its environmental impacts.

 The City issued a SEPA threshold determination and scoping notice

-Offering the opportunity for citizens to learn more about the project and to provide comments, two open-house style scoping meetings were held on November 8, at the Cowlitz County Event Center.
+The scoping period included an opportunity for citizens to learn more about the project and to provide comments at two open-house style scoping meetings that were held on November 8, at the Cowlitz County Event Center.

 The City of Longview is the lead agency under the State Environmental Policy Act (SEPA)

 SEPA stands for the State Environmental Policy Act.
 The SEPA review process provides a way to identify possible environmental impacts that may result from construction and operation of a proposed project.
 Information gathered during the review process helps agency decision-makers and the public understand how a proposal will affect the environment.
 The information can be used to change a proposal, to reduce likely impacts, or to condition or deny a proposal when adverse environmental impacts are identified.
 Public and agency input is an important part of the SEPA process.

 Under state law, state and local agencies are required by SEPA to consider the likely environmental consequences of a proposed project before acting on any permits or approvals requested to construct and operate the project.
 Learn more about SEPA from the Washington State Department of Ecology.